NEW: Lawler is in stable condition, WWE says

 The WWE hall of famer is famous for his feud with comedian Andy Kaufman

-World Wrestling Entertainment commentator Jerry “The King” Lawler was in stable condition Wednesday evening in a cardiac care unit in Montreal, two days after suffering a heart attack, the organization said.
+World Wrestling Entertainment announcer Jerry “The King” Lawler was in stable condition after suffering a heart attack, WWE said.

 As of Tuesday morning, Lawler was in a cardiac care unit and his vital signs were stable, WWE said in a written statement.